JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 ## Movement

-Once a marine, alien, or blip is selected, the controlling player may choose to move one cell forward (in the direction the token is facing), move one cell diagonally forward, move one cell backward, or move one cell diagonally backward (each subject to the appropriate AP cost) assuming the destination cell is a corridor and does not contain a marine, alien, or blip, or turn left, or turn right, or select a different token of the same side to activate it.
+An activated unit may choose to move one cell forward (in the direction the token is facing), move one cell diagonally forward, move one cell backward, or move one cell diagonally backward (each subject to the appropriate AP cost) assuming the destination cell is a corridor and does not contain a closed door, marine, alien, or blip.
+AP costs for movement are listed in the table above.
+Aliens or blips are also allowed to move sideways.
+Units may also turn left or right.
-Marines, blips and aliens all block movement for each other.

-## Die Rolling

-Sometimes the rules call six sided dice to be rolled.
-This Game module performs these rolls for all players.
-A small number dice of dice may need to be rolled at a time.
-The desults of dice rolls are communicated to the user via the Game UI's text log display capability.
-When a set of dice are rolled together, the results should be sorted and presented in descending order.
-The random number seed should be established when a new game is started, and stored in the mission file when the game is saved to ensure a deterministic continuity in the sequence of rolls.
+A unit in a cell without a flame token may not choose to move into a cell with a flame token.
+A unit in a cell with a flame token may attempt to move into a neighboring cell with a flame token, but in this case must roll a die, and they are destroyed on a roll of 2 or higher.

 ## Line of Sight